yolandagil/template-project-website/content/_index.md

         filename: welcome.jpg
       text: |
         <br>
-        Our data science project endeavors to tackle [specific problem or objective].
-By addressing this critical challenge, our work aims to contribute meaningfully to the [relevant field/industry] and empower the community with data-driven solutions for [specific applications or benefits].
+        Our data science project endeavors to tackle [problem statement].
+Our motivation to address this problem stems from [explain the motivation behind the project, e.g., its potential to improve lives, contribute to a specific field, or drive innovation].

     design:
       columns: "1"